a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 There may be distros designed for other things (like [OpenWRT](https://en.wikipedia.org/wiki/OpenWrt)), but that's beyond the scope of this guide.
 Here we will talk about desktop and user oriented distros.

 ## Why Linux Mint?
+This guide discusses installing Linux Mint.

-Linux Mint is a very user friendly distro.
+[Linux Mint](https://linuxmint.com/) is a very user friendly distro.
 You can do most basic tasks without needing to use the command line.
 It's also very stable, and won't just break.

 ### User Friendliness
 It has full GUI that's capable of doing tasks without needing the terminal, which makes it more comfortable for refugees from Microsoft Windows that are not used to the command-line yet.